 The GSL should remain as positioned by the Operator yet be movable without excessive force.
-The spring is set at the factory to 32 mm (1-1/4 in.).

 Adjust as follows:

 1. Pull handle (A) toward the operator's seat and move the console fully forward to ease accessibility from the underside of the console.